shivani1105/Restaurant-Management-System/readme.md

 ## Project Learning and Objectives
 This project was part of my coursework on Database Management Systems (DBMS), where I gained hands-on experience in building a database application with a user-focused approach.
 Through this project, I developed a deeper understanding of:

-- **Requirement Analysis**: Identifying the needs of restaurant operations to design an efficient database structure.
+- **Requirement Analysis**: Identifying the needs of user or organizational needs to design an efficient database structure.
 - **Relational Model Design**: Structuring the database using relationships between entities like employees, customers, orders, and inventory.
 - **SQL and Database Management**: Writing and optimizing SQL queries for data manipulation and retrieval.
 - **Application Development**: Creating a command-line interface to interact with the database and manage daily operations.